Epoch Times: An Excuse for Genocide

 Two weeks before, the Youth Science and Technology Reader periodical carried an article by He Zuoxiu, notable for his opposition to alternative practices.
 The Hong Kong-based Ming Pao newspaper reported that He Zuoxiu -- brother-in-law of Luo Gan, the Minister of Public Security, who would later spearhead the anti-Falun Gong campaign - defamed the practice by presenting a "distorted" view of its principles.

 In response, a number of Falun Gong practitioners appealed at the Youth Science and Technology Reader office, asking the editors to retract the erroneous article.

 The magazine refused and called the police -- consequently, 45 practitioners were beaten and detained.
 In response, the local practitioners appealed to the Tianjin Municipal Government, which redirected them to the Central Appeals Office in Beijing.

-Reports from the Washington Post said that the majority of the protesters at Zhongnanhai were from Beijing.
-However, some had traveled from as far away as Zhejiang Province, over 1,000 kilometers (621 miles) to the south of Beijing.
+Reports from The Washington Post said that the majority of the protesters at Zhongnanhai were from Beijing.
+However, some had traveled from as far away as Zhejiang Province, over 1000km to the south of Beijing.
 Major transport systems leading to the capital were ordered shut down.

 Although fears of rioting proved unfounded, police refused to let practitioners approach the main Appeals Office.
 In fact it was the authorities that directed them into a position opposite Zhongnanhai that seemed to surround the complex.
 This tactic was a calculated move that was used to falsely accuse Falun Gong practitioners of "encircling" the building.